James W. Ford: 1930–1934

 In 1930 Ford organized the 1st International Conference of Negro Workers in Hamburg, which was sponsored by the Comintern.
 Here, he was elected as Secretary of the short-lived International Trade Union Committee of Negro Workers as well as editor of its journal, The Negro Worker.
 There he was supplied with a young mistress (an agent of the Soviet GPU) and a monthly pension from Soviet intelligence.
 While in Hamburg, Ford participated in distributing copies of The Negro Worker via couriers to sailors on ships headed to British possessions, including Jamaica and the Union of South Africa.
 In response to disputes on the docks in South Africa, where copies of The Negro Worker were found, the British government lodged a protest with the German government, which resulted in Ford's arrest and departure from Hamburg.

 Ford returned to the United States in 1930.
-(Note: Historian Mark Naison notes that Ford, "recently returned from the Soviet Union," was a speaker at a party-sponsored demonstration on March 6, 1930.)
+(Note: Historian Mark Naison notes that Ford, "recently returned from the Soviet Union", was a speaker at a party-sponsored demonstration on March 6, 1930.)
 He assumed the role of Vice President of the League of Struggle for Negro Rights, the organizational successor to ANLC.
-In 1932 Ford was elected to the governing Political Buro of the CPUSA.
+In 1932 Ford was elected to the governing Political Bureau of the CPUSA.
 He had become a top political leader of the Communist Party USA.

-In 1932 the CPUSA nominated Ford as its candidate for Vice President of the United States, running on the ticket with presidential nominee William Z. Foster; this increased his national recognition.
+At its 1932 presidential nominating convention, the CPUSA nominated Ford as its candidate for Vice President of the United States, running on the ticket with presidential nominee William Z. Foster; this increased his national recognition.
 He was the first African American to run on a presidential ticket.
 The placing of a Black man near the top of the Communist ticket was symbolic of the party's self-declared commitment to racial equality and its commitment to advance Blacks to its own leadership.